wurmreem/dbus-shelly-2pmPlus-pvinverter/README.md

 # dbus-shelly-1pmPlus-pvinverter
-This Fork is for Shelly 1PM Plus Only!!!!!
+This Fork is for Shelly 1PM / Plus and also for 3Phase inverters who can be mesured with 1 Shelly 1 PM / Plus.
+The Plus Shellys are Shelly gen 2 and they are different to the old round formed Shelly 1 PM.
+Both types are supported, and it can be set in the config file.
-Integrate Shelly 1PM PLUS into Victron Energies Venus OS
+Integrate Shelly 1PM (PLUS) into Victron Energies Venus OS

 ## Purpose